 My game plan was visiting thrift stores, but I realized I wasn’t going to make the best impression with pre-worn clothing.
 I knew I needed to spend more to help me land the job.
 I visited Kohl’s, JcPenney’s, Macy’s, Stein Mart and Dress Barn.
 The downside about being a hardcore thrifter is every time I look at a department store price tag, I gag.
 This is why the first rack I browse is always clearance.

-I want to wear whatever looks good on me for a fair price, no matter where it comes from.
+“I’m not against department stores.
+I like to wear whatever looks good on me for a fair price, no matter where it comes from. “

 One of my friends recently got married.
 To celebrate her return from her honeymoon, we spent the day thrift shopping.
 Since she was new to OP, she’d been finding new places to shop.
 Our first stop was a place called TurnStyles.
 TurnStyles is run through Catholic Charities.